 My place is in the desert.
 To establish myself over there, to be a priest and a hermit, for I believe that would be to the great glory of God, even if I remained alone…St. Charles de Foucauld

-On May 15th, 2022, Blessed Charles de Foucauld, along with nine others, will have been canonized in St. Peter’s Square by Pope Francis.
+On May 15th, 2022, Blessed Charles de Foucauld, along with nine others, was canonized in St. Peter’s Square by Pope Francis.

 It’s time to learn his story.

 From Sin to Sanctity…